Financial Aid, Scholarships & Tuition Information

 *Fee only charged for Direct Entry Midwifery & Certificate of Maternal Health Medical Assisting Programs

-Estimated Tuition Schedule for 3-year
+Estimated Tuition Schedule for Associate of Applied Science in

-Direct Entry Midwifery Program
+Direct Entry Midwifery

 Year Semester Estimated Cost Est. Monthly Payment